project-alice-assistant/docs/docs/setup/alice-cli.md

 ## Install the command line tool.

-**On your main computer, not on the device where Alice will be installed**, install [AliceCli](https://pypi.org/project/projectalice-cli/) from Pypi:

-`pip3.8 install projectalice-cli`

 ::: tip
-AliceCli is intended to run on a separate device **not on Alice's device!!**, like per example, your main computer.
+AliceCli is meant to run on a separate device **not on Alice's device!!**, like per example, your main computer.

 On Windows, it is recommended to run it on [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)
 :::

+On your main computer, install [AliceCli](https://pypi.org/project/projectalice-cli/) from Pypi:

+`pip3.8 install projectalice-cli`

 ## Use the command line tool.